oblique/create_ap/README.md

 ## Attacks

-Run Mana to trick users into connecting to your access point:
-The eap users file is not passed so that the default mana eap user file is used.
+Run Mana to trick users into connecting to your access point.
+The eap users file is not passed so that the default mana eap user file is used:

-    `create_ap --eap --mana wlan0 eth0 MyAccessPoint `
+    create_ap --eap --mana wlan0 eth0 MyAccessPoint

-Run Mana in loud mode to show devices every access point seen by Mana
+Run Mana in loud mode to show devices every access point seen by Mana:

-    `create_ap --eap --mana --mana-loud wlan0 eth0 MyAccessPoint `
+    create_ap --eap --mana --mana-loud wlan0 eth0 MyAccessPoint

-Run Mana and bridge the network connection to your ethernet address.
+Run Mana and bridge the network connection to your ethernet address:

-    `create_ap --eap --mana -m bridge wlan0 eth0 MyAccessPoint `
+    create_ap --eap --mana -m bridge wlan0 eth0 MyAccessPoint

-Run Mana and be stingy by not providing any upstream Internet access.
+Run Mana and be stingy by not providing any upstream Internet access:

-    `create_ap --eap --mana -n wlan0 eth0 MyAccessPoint `
+    create_ap --eap --mana -n wlan0 eth0 MyAccessPoint

 ## Features
 * Create an AP (Access Point) at any channel.